This program is closed for 2022, please check back next spring.

-The NDEF program helps newcomers to get their Class 5 licence with the ultimate goal being improved settlement and employment outcomes for the individual or family.
+The NDEF program helps newcomers to get their Class 5 licence with the ultimate goal of improved settlement and employment outcomes for the individual or family.

 To get a Class 5 licence in Saskatchewan, most people must pass the Class 5 Road Test* .
 To qualify for this test, you must complete a minimum of 6 hours in-car and 6 hours in-class instruction from a certified driver instructor .
 This training can be costly.
 The NDEF program helps newcomers to overcome this barrier to getting their Class 5 driver’s licence.